 Unsurprisingly, burglars tend to choose single-family detached properties in areas where they’re unlikely to be seen by neighbors or passers-by.
 In this case, you should pay additional attention to adding some psychological barriers, such as fences and gates, which provide the first layer of deterrence.
 In addition, smart, motion-sensitive surveillance and floodlights, well-advertised on signs at the border of your property, can be enough to convince potential intruders that the risk is too great.

 Detached homes are especially attractive to intruders because they typically have multiple potential entry points.
 While your front door may be strong and secure, a back door, conveniently hidden from the street, could be easier to force.
-The connecting door between a garage and the main home is another favorite target.
+Another favorite target is the connecting door between a garage and the main home.

-It can be very worthwhile to consult a security expert to carry out a risk assessment on your property and advise on the system which will best protect your home.
+It can be very worthwhile to consult a security expert to conduct a risk assessment on your property and advise on the system that will best protect your home.

 On the other hand, with only a single entry point, apartment dwellers may only need an effective door monitoring and alarm system, ideally with smart locks.